lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Epoch IDE.md

 open epoch.app
 ```

+## Building Epoch from Source

+To build from source, refer to the instructions provided in the [Epoch GitHub repository](https://github.com/lf-lang/epoch/#building-from-source).

+## Using Epoch

-**NOTE**: By default, Epoch is set to "Build Automatically" in the Project menu.
+By default, Epoch is set to "Build Automatically" in the Project menu.
 This means that the LF code generator and compiler will be invoked every time you change a file and whenever you open a new project (on all files in the project).
 Many people prefer to turn this feature off and invoke the code generator by hand by clicking on the gear icon at the upper left.

-## Building Epoch from Source

-To build from source, refer to the instructions provided in the [Epoch GitHub repository](https://github.com/lf-lang/epoch/#building-from-source).